JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 featuredImage: /assets/dragon-of-doom-small.png
 ---
 The next step of my career dev journey was to tame the terrific Python and savor the swift, slithering satisfaction of solving complex coding needs.

+B﻿y combining my love for story telling with the goal of becoming familiar with python my next project ideas was born.